 This page is for Directory Sync.
 If you’re using Google Cloud Directory Sync (GCDS), go to GCDS.
 Directory Sync is currently in public beta.

-You need a Virtual Private Cloud (VPC) access connector in Google Cloud to use Directory Sync.
-It uses the VPC access connector to allow the Google Cloud project resources, such as a virtual machine or Cloud VPN, to communicate with the LDAP server.
+If you are syncing from Microsoft Active Directory (AD), you need a Virtual Private Cloud (VPC) access connector in Google Cloud to use Directory Sync.
+You use the VPC access connector to allow the Google Cloud project resources, such as a virtual machine or Cloud VPN, to communicate with AD.

-We recommend that you set up the VPC access connector in the same Google Cloud project that's hosting Cloud VPN, Cloud Interconnect, or your LDAP directory.
+We recommend that you set up the VPC access connector in the same Google Cloud project that's hosting Cloud VPN, Cloud Interconnect, or AD.
 You need edit access to this project.

-To set up the VPC access connector, follow the steps in Configuring Serverless VPC Access.
+To set up the VPC access connector, follow the steps in Configure Serverless VPC Access.

 - We support VPC access connectors in 6 regions (us-central, us-west1, us-east1, asia-southeast1, asia-east1, and europe-west1).
 For details on regions, go to Regions and zones.